MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 | <*day-of-month*> | integer | The day of the month from the specified timestamp |
 ||||

-*Example*:
+*Example*

-This example returns the number for the day of the month from this timestamp:
+This example returns the number for the day of the month from the following timestamp:

 ```
 dayOfMonth('2018-03-15T13:27:36Z')
 ```

-And returns the result `15`
+And returns the result **15**.

 <a name="dayOfWeek"></a>